samboy/MaraDNS/README.md

 * POSIX compatible implementations of `sh`, `awk`, and other utilities are also almost always included as part of a Linux base install.

+MaraDNS successfully compiles with `gcc`, `clang`, and `tcc`; it successfully builds with GNU make, bmake, pdpmake (as long as non-POSIX extensions are enabled and `CC` has the value `cc`), and maramake.
+The version of `make` used to compile MaraDNS needs to have the command name `make`.
+MaraDNS compiles and runs with both Busybox version of the core POSIX utilities and GNU coreutils.

 ## Supported OSes

 There are no “supported OSes” for MaraDNS.
 I currently use Ubuntu 22.04